 What does the interface look like?

 The interface of the web has undergone dramatic changes as more objects have become “smart”.
 The interfaces that allows people access to the internet look slick, they cater for interactivity, and are built into a range of objects such as mobile devices, desktop computers, fridges and cars.
 Websites have improved in look and feel as HTML 5 becomes more ingrained in development, and templates enable those with little programming ability to create functional and attractive websites.
-Meanwhile, most Learning Management Systems look like they were made in a different era.
+Meanwhile, most (some?)
+Learning Management Systems look like they were made in a different era.
 For example, finding clunky upload facilities, dated page layouts and lack of dynamic page elements such as CSS is not unusual.
-(On a side note, if you want to learn about HTML5 which I recommend if you are an aspiring Instructional or Educational Designer, get started with a good book or enrol in this free course).

 Two common complaints from users of the learning management system I use in my workplace are: